18F/usda-snap-pa/shipping-news/week1.md

-# Shipping News for Monday the 16th
+# Shipping News for the week of Monday the 16th

 This is our Shipping News document in which we report back on our past week of work.
 We ship this document to our partner on Fridays.